palmerusaf/JDSL-portal/README.md

 ## Roadmap

-- [ ] Add git hook that updates JSON files
+- [x] Add sh that updates json with last commit
 - [ ] Add backend server in JDSL
 - [ ] Add frontend
 - [ ] Launch frontend and backend with JDSL